 supports, and agencies that can

 assist you in meeting your needs and

 reaching your goals.
-We also
+We work to

-work to improve services and make
+improve services and make them

 available to everyone with a with

 support training on brain injury in

-groups throughout South Dakota.
+services and support groups throughout South Dakota.

-Additionally, we advocate for improving and expanding brain injury services in South
+Additionally, we advocate for improving and expanding brain injury services in

 If you have any questions or need assistance, please feel free to contact us.

-to our "contact us" webpage.
+our "contact us" webpage.

-Welcome To Our Website.
+Welcome To Our Website

 © Copyright 2017.
 All rights reserved.